NighterFlex/Yapp_ChatApp/README.md

 # Yapp_ChatApp
-This is a chat application designed by Group No. 4 of BSCS - 2B (Semester 2) Chat App README
+This is a chat application designed by me.
+Chat App README

 Introduction